thespis-rs/thespis_iface/README.md

 ## Guide level docs

+- think about and write up the difference in Send + reply_to and Call.
+Performance, possiblity to pass on reply_to, link the outgoing send to the incoming response?
+Possibility to send a reply_to address that is not your own?

 ### Design patterns
 - how can you stop a mailbox before all adresses are dropped?
 - how can an actor stop it's own mailbox
 - how can an actor send messages to itself
 - concurrent message processing
 - concurrent message processing with update self (without actorfuture)
+- interfaces: take an address to an actor that implements Handler<X> + Handler<Y> + ...

 ## Blocked